jobrogi/GhillieStudios/Docs/TextureAtlasBuilder/TextureAtlasBuilder---Docs.md

 #### Notes

 - Only textures that are square and match the configured `TileSize` are included in the atlas.
-- Rebuilding the atlas will overwrite the existing `AtlasTexture` asset with updated content.
+- Rebuilding the atlas will overwrite the existing `AtlasTexture` asset with updated content Unless you change the texture name beforehand.
 - For dynamic texture use in-game, export the UV bounds and tile indices for use in your systems.

 <div style="margin-top: 2rem;"></div>